tomaskier/Excel-templates/README.md

-Template for automatic surveys delivery in WhatsApp developed at Microsoft Excel.
+Template for automation surveys delivery in WhatsApp developed at Microsoft Excel.